 The Monroe County Historical Society has some of these books for sale.

 Roots Web Obits:

 latitude and longitude

-To add latitude and longitude, click on Edit Plot.
+To add latitude and longitude for a FindAGrave memorial, click on Edit Plot.

 If you download Google Earth (it is free software) and put in the search box the latitude and longitude (for example 38.7338, -86.48588), it will take you to the grave area.

 I use Google Earth to find the latitude and longitude.
 I type in the latitude and longitude for the graveyard and then adjust the numbers until the pointer is on the gravestone.

 - Do not automatically tilt while zooming

 If you leave a space before the values, an error message, "values are not the correct format", will be returned.